Vertigo and dizziness

 Treatment for vertigo

-Vertigo treatments vary depending on the root cause of the condition.
-Some potential treatments include:
+Vertigo treatments can vary depending on the root cause of the condition.
+Potential treatments include:

-The type of vertigo you experience and the symptoms that accompany it will help to inform your health care professional of the best care plan for your individual needs.
+The type of vertigo you experience, and the accompanying symptoms will help inform your healthcare professional of the best care plan for your individual needs.

-Some people who experience the symptoms of vertigo may also find that the condition improves over time without the need for medical intervention, while others experience repeated episodes that do require some form of vertigo treatment.
+It’s also worth noting that some people who experience vertigo may find that the condition improves over time without medical intervention, while others experience repeated episodes that require some form of vertigo treatment.

 Find your nearest clinic